Deribit is a crypto derivatives exchange founded in 2016 and headquartered in Panama City.

 • Secure Protocols

 Deribit implements cutting-edge security protocols to protect its web-based platform and mobile app from brute force attacks and DDOS attacks.
-It also uses IP whitelisting, SSL encryption, and other security best practices.

 • Notifications

-Deribit also allows users to turn on desktop and in-app notifications.
 This way, users can get notified in case of an unauthorized login or other actions.

 Deribit Customer Support

-Customer support is also an essential aspect of choosing a cryptocurrency exchange.
-If you’re new to cryptocurrency trading, you will likely run into issues using the Deribit platform.
+If you’re new to cryptocurrency trading, you will likely encounter issues using the Deribit platform.

-Thankfully, Deribit has a skilled support team that offers 24/7 customer support through email.
 On average, the team can take one to two hours to respond to your query.

-Deribit also has a presence on social media channels like Telegram, Twitter, and Reddit.
-Additionally, Deribit has a vast knowledge base that comprises FAQs and blog posts to answer commonly asked questions regarding future contracts and trading.
+Additionally, Deribit has a vast knowledge base that comprises FAQs and blog posts to answer commonly asked questions regarding Futures contracts and trading.

 The only drawback of Deribit’s customer service is that there is no live chat feature offered by various exchanges.